nextpyp/pyp/docs/install/install-web.rst

      Because this user account runs the web server on the web server machine (which may be exposed to the public internet), the service account should not have administrative privileges.

- * Paswordless SSH access to the SLURM login node:
+ * Paswordless SSH access to the SLURM login node (**SLURM** mode only):
      The service account needs to have login access from the web server to the SLURM node via SSH without a password.
 This will require installing the public SSH key for the service account into the login system for the SLURM node.
 For a stock linux installation of sshd, that usually means copying the public key into a file like `/home/account/.ssh/authorized_keys`.
 But for SLURM clusters with a networked login system or SSO, you'll need to consult your organization's IT staff for SSH key installation instructions.

+ * Access to GPUs (optional):
+     This is only required when training neural networks for particle picking. ``nextPYP`` uses Apptainer_ which natively supports NVIDIA CUDA & AMD ROCm, but we have only tested it using NVIDIA GPUs with CUDA version 11.8.
+Support for other CUDA versions or AMD ROCm may require rebuilding the containers with driver and library versions matching the host configuration.

 .. _SLURM: https://slurm.schedmd.com/overview.html